18F/handbook/pages/hiring-staying-or-changing-jobs/hiring-authorities.md

 DHA with two options:

 - IT Specialist: term limited to a maximum of 8 years (4 year term that can be extended for another 4 years).
-This hiring authority expires September 20, 2021.
 - IT Specialist - Information Security (INFOSEC): term limited or permanent.
   There is no expiration date on this DHA.